 Given my firm wouldn’t budge on the lump sum severance payment, I proposed a compromise for the remaining six months of full-time work requested.

 Instead of coming in five days a week, I went back to them and said I’d be willing to come in two days a week and work from home one day a week.
-Further, I asked to removed from all client interactions and communications, which was the main stressor of my job.
-During my remaining time, I also proposed to train whomever necessary to fully hand off all aspects of my job, all while getting paid my FULL salary.
+Further, I asked to removed from all client interactions and communications.
+That was the main stressor of my job.

 They Said Yes!